For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 Many perfectionists also experience high-functioning anxiety - that constant hum of tension, pressure, or urgency.
 You’re always bracing for something to go wrong or trying to stay three steps ahead, because slowing down feels unsafe.

-To learn more about perfectionism read here
+Learn more about perfectionism

-To learn more about high functioning anxiety read here
+Learn more about high functioning anxiety

-I take a relational, attachment-focused approach and integrate multiple evidence-based modalities depending on what you need.
+I take a relational, attachment-focused approach and integrate several evidence-based modalities depending on what you need.
+We'll move at a pace that feels safe.
+You don't have to white-knuckle your way through anxiety anymore.

 • Talk therapy integrating mindfulness and self-compassion tools to help you develop a kinder, more grounded relationship with yourself